MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 - Make sure your implementation is aligned with the organization's and compliance requirements about identity management.
 - Minimize standing permissions and use just-in-time(JIT) role assignments, time-based, and approval-based role activation.
-- Follow the principle of least-privilege access when making RBAC role assigments.
+- Follow the principle of least-privilege access when making RBAC role assigments to all components of the CDE.

 #### Requirement 7.1.1